SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Abstract

 \section{Abstract}

-Recognizing semantic differences across documents, especially in different languages, is crucial for text generation evaluation and multilingual content alignment.
-However, as a standalone task it has received little attention.
+Recognizing semantic differences across documents is crucial for text generation evaluation and content alignment, especially in cross-lingual settings.
+However, as a standalone task, it has received little attention.
 We address this by introducing \textit{SwissGov-RSD}, the first naturalistic, document-level, cross-lingual dataset for semantic difference recognition.
-It encompasses a total of 224 multi-parallel documents in English-German, English-French, and English-Italian with token-level difference annotations by human annotators.
-We evaluate a variety of open-source and closed source large language models as well as encoder models across different fine-tuning settings on this new benchmark.
+It encompasses a total of 224 multi-parallel documents in English--German, English--French, and English--Italian with token-level difference annotations by human annotators.
+We evaluate a variety of open-source and closed-source large language models as well as encoder models across different fine-tuning settings on this new benchmark.
 Our results show that current automatic approaches perform poorly compared to their performance on monolingual, sentence-level, and synthetic benchmarks, revealing a considerable gap for both LLMs and encoder models.
-We make our code and datasets publicly available.\footnote{Code: \href{https://github.com/ZurichNLP/SwissGov-RSD}{https://github.com/ZurichNLP/SwissGov-RSD}; \\ Data: \href{https://huggingface.co/datasets/ZurichNLP/SwissGov-RSD}{https://huggingface.co/datasets/ZurichNLP/SwissGov-RSD}.
-We release the SwissGov labels under a CC BY license, while the copyright of the text remains with the Swiss federal authorities:~\href{https://www.admin.ch/gov/en/start/terms-and-conditions.html}{copyright notice}.}
+We make our code and dataset publicly available\footnote{Code: \href{https://github.com/ZurichNLP/SwissGov-RSD}{https://github.com/ZurichNLP/SwissGov-RSD}; \\ Data: \href{https://huggingface.co/datasets/ZurichNLP/SwissGov-RSD}{https://huggingface.co/datasets/ZurichNLP/SwissGov-RSD}.
+We release the SwissGov-RSD labels under a CC BY license, while the copyright of the text remains with the Swiss federal authorities:~\href{https://www.admin.ch/gov/en/start/terms-and-conditions.html}{copyright notice}.}.